robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ## Other Systems
 System that interacts with the .red[system‐of‐interest] in its operational environment

-_Examples: a global positioning system space vehicle being an “other system” interacting with a GPS receiver as the “system‐of‐interest.”_
+> _Examples: a global positioning system space vehicle being an “other system” interacting with a GPS receiver as the “system‐of‐interest.”_

+???
+Finally, systems-of-interest have to interact with other systems in its operational environment.
+Naturally, we will call them "other systems"!
+For example, if the system of interest is a GPS receiver, then the GPS satellite is an "other system" in its operational environment.

+It helps to visualize this systems engineering view

 ---
 class: center, middle